 7. Talk to Your Kids

-Going back to school is a tough time for kids and parents.
+Going back to school is tough for kids and parents.
 As with most things, divorce only makes it that much more difficult.
-Divorced dads don’t always have it easy, but you can take steps to help the process go as smooth as possible.
+Divorced dads don’t always have it easy, but you can take steps to help smooth out the process.